Danone shares rise on report that activist has bought stake

 Peltz is also famous for being instrumental in the break-up of Britain’s Cadbury, building a stake in Cadbury Schweppes and pushing it into a decision to demerge in 2007.
 After the split, Cadbury was taken over by Kraft in 2010.

-Analysts emphasised that Danone is no Cadbury and that they do not expect a major overhaul of the company’s strategy, pointing out that a 1 percent stake, if confirmed, is hardly game-changing.
+Analysts emphasized that Danone is no Cadbury and that they do not expect a major overhaul of the company’s strategy, pointing out that a 1 percent stake, if confirmed, is hardly game-changing.

 Bernstein Research analyst Andrew Wood said that, despite Danone’s troubles, CEO Riboud is “still very highly regarded within the company and in the large business-investor community in France”.